-The Artists & Climate Change’s Core Team is comprised of five artists representing four disciplines and three countries:
+The Artists & Climate Change’s Core Team is comprised of six artists representing four disciplines and three countries:

 Chantal Bilodeau (founder & editor)